 Now we can add the actual combo box in cell C3.

-Some people may not be familiar with combo boxes and how to add them to your spreadsheets, but what may seem like advanced Excel is actually quite simple but often very useful.
-If you already know how to add combos, you may want to skip the following few paragraphs and screenshots.
+Some people may not be familiar with combo boxes and how to add them to spreadsheets, but what may seem like advanced Excel is actually quite simple yet often very useful.
+If you already know how to add combos, you can skip the following few paragraphs and screenshots.

 Adding a Combo Box